Update: This article was updated on March 13, 2020.

 How often should you back up your data?

-Ideally, the copies of the emails should be as up-to-date as possible.
+Ideally, the copies of the mailbox items should be as up to date as possible.
 This way, in case of emergency, you will be able to restore all data and continue working as if nothing has happened.
-On the other hand, performing an email backup very often may cause storage to grow very quickly.
+On the other hand, performing a mailbox backup very often may cause the storage space to run out very quickly.
+At this point, it is a good idea to look into different backup types – some of which prove to be more storage-friendly than others.
 Many companies schedule their backup tasks to run automatically when most employees are out of office.
 That is because some backup tools cause a delay, and the right scheduling guarantees that users are not affected.

 Usually, it is the IT department which is responsible for securing data.
 That is why, when the unexpected data loss happens, it is the IT that gets the blame.
 It is the small and medium-sized companies, which are the most disadvantaged – a manual data backup requires a lot of time and effort, and those enterprises usually do not have huge IT departments.
 Email backup tools can make this task fully automatic and more reliable so that a lot of time and effort is saved.
 Unfortunately, the risks of not having a backup are not well-known.
 This often gives a false impression that backup applications are not worth the resources, and that they are simply unnecessary.
 Sometimes it might require some convincing to secure the vital company data.